ACCT101 - ACCT & FINANCIAL REPORT (Course Syllabus)

 Prerequisites: ACCT 101 AND FNCE 101

 Intensive reading and study with some research under the direction of a faculty member.
 Approval from one of the departmental advisers must be obtained before registration.
-Senior standing and 3.4 average in major related subjects required.
+Also a 3.4 average in major related subjects required.